 Before you make any final decisions, ask for feedback through surveys or small group discussions.
 This not only helps you choose the right software but also makes your team feel valued and heard.
 Once you’re ready to launch, provide simple, straightforward training.
 The best tools are intuitive, but a quick demo can go a long way in building confidence and driving adoption from the start.

-Connect with Your Existing Tools
+Step 3: Integrate with Your Existing Tools

 Nothing slows down adoption faster than asking your team to learn yet another piece of software with a separate login.
 To make the transition feel effortless, choose a platform that works with the tools your team already uses every day.
 When your space management software lives inside Slack or Microsoft Teams, booking a desk becomes just another part of the daily workflow, not a chore.